|

 This is the original M.Sc.
-Dissertation project concerning the UK League Snooker Community, it was completed in 4 months at the start of 2003, receiving the prize for 'The Best M.Sc Computing Dissertation 2003'.
+Dissertation project concerning the UK League Snooker Community, it was completed in 4 months at the start of 2003, receiving the prize for 'The Best M.Sc Computing Dissertation 2003' from Staffordshire University.
 Since then the website has been expanded extensively with new functionality and refined to suit the needs of UK Snooker Leagues 1.6.2 Determining the User Requirements - Interviews,

 questionnaires and observing.